 This course is designed for pre-intermediate learners of ESL.
 This course will help students expand their command of the mechanics and rules of American English grammar from the beginner level.
 It will also focus on the learner's writing and composition skills.
 Emphasis will be placed on learning how to write and revise simple to complex sentences, write topic sentences and main ideas, and organize them into one or two paragraphs.
 Writing will be directly related to the learner's personal interests and opinions.
+This course develops the foundation for the essay writing process.
 Learners will also practice writing for everyday usage such as using abbreviated language in text messages and emails.
 Overall, this is a course that introduces the learner to essay writing, specifically concentrating on narrative and descriptive writing.